H2CO3/Sparkling/doc/semantics.md

 the condition is false, and the statement has an "else" branch, then the statement in the "else" branch is evaluated.

 §2.3.
-The for statement (`if-statement`).
+The for statement (`for-statement`).
 The for statement evaluates its initializer statement once, then it executes its body as long as its condition evaluates to true.
 (Thus, the condition must be an expression of type boolean).
 The "incrementing" expression is evaluated each time the loop body finished execution.
+The initializer statement may be either an expression statement or a variable declaration.
+If it is a variable declaration, then the scope of the declared identifiers is limited to the loop: they are only visible in the condition, in the increment expression and inside the block of the loop body.

 §2.4.
 The while statement (`while-statement`).
 The while statement is another loop statement that executes its body repeatedly